Car Rental in Papua New Guinea (2026) - Driving Guide & Best Rates

 Helpful Tips

-Road conditions in Papua New Guinea are generally poor outside major cities, with many routes unpaved, poorly maintained, and lacking proper signage - exercise extreme caution and consider a 4WD vehicle for rural travel.
+Road conditions in Papua New Guinea are generally poor outside major cities, with many routes being unpaved, poorly maintained, and prone to landslides during heavy rainfall - always check road conditions before traveling and avoid driving at night when hazards are difficult to see.

 🔄 Live Prices Below - Updated in Real-Time by Our Booking Partners